Information and guidance around taking annual leave, including carrying forward untaken leave and going abroad on holiday.

 General encouragement to take leave

-Staff who have been furloughed will be required to take the equivalent of 2 weeks’ leave while they are on furlough.
-Staff do need to agree with their manager when they will be on annual leave as they do not have to remain contactable and available to return to work at short notice while on annual leave.
+They must agree with their manager when they will be on annual leave as they do not have to remain contactable and available to return to work while on annual leave.

 Carrying forward untaken leave